Eastern Puerto Rico

 Playa Colora.
 A semi secluded beach great for sunbathing and enjoying nature.
 The waves are large and the undertow is strong making it un-safe for swimming.
 Though not an official nude beach, people come here to sunbathe naked near the rock formations to the right.

 Getting to Escondida & Colora.
 Both beaches are accessible through a nature trail at the west end of Seven Seas Beach.
 It’s an easy walk that takes about 30 minutes.
 The trail forks after about 5 minutes, take a right and continue walking.
 This trails leads directly to Playa Escondida.
-Halfway through the trail is a short path that leads to Playa Colora.
+A short path at the halfway point leads to Playa Colora.

 La Zanja

-La Zanja is a natural tench-like wave pool nestled along a cliffside and protected from ferocious Atlantic waves by large jagged rock formations.
-The pool itself is a secluded and unreal place to swim and listen to the ocean.
+La Zanja is a natural tench-like wave pool nestled within a cliffside and protected from ferocious waves by large jagged rocks.
+The pool is a secluded and unreal place to swim and listen to the ocean.

 Getting to La Zanja.
 Walk down Seven Seas Beach, past Playa La Matita until it looks like you can go no further.
 From here there will be a trail leading into the tree-line.
 The trail forks at multiple points but all lead to a road.
 Take the road ending at a stoney beach.
 At the stoney beach, walk to the left until you see a trail leading up the hill and along the cliffside.
 This trail will lead you to La Zanja.
 From start to finish, it takes about 1 hour to reach.